Nourhanmohamed12/Data-Methodology/README.md

-Seasonal Trends: Spring shows the highest sales, Summer and Winter lower Monthly Trends: April and November are peak months for promotions Negative Correlations: Fuel Price and Unemployment are inversely related to sales, suggesting price sensitivity 📊 Visualizations Overview
+Seasonal Trends: Spring shows the highest sales, Summer and Winter lower Monthly Trends: April and November are peak months for promotions Negative Correlations: Fuel Price and Unemployment are inversely related to sales, suggesting price sensitivity

+📊 Visualizations Overview

 Distribution of numeric features: Weekly_Sales, Temperature, Fuel_Price, CPI, Unemployment Boxplots for outlier detection and capping
 Heatmap for correlation among key numeric factors
-Bar plots for store, season, holiday, and month-wise comparisons 💡 Actionable Recommendations
+Bar plots for store, season, holiday, and month-wise comparisons
-Increase promotional activities in Spring and April for all stores Target stores with high unemployment or fuel price with discounts or holiday markdowns Focus on Thanksgiving and Super Bowl promotions for revenue boost Monitor Store 14 for sales volatility and implement strategic inventory management